jhu-cisst/mechatronics-embedded/ReadMe.md

 Note that Steps 2 and 3 overlap and could be done in the opposite order.

+## Xilinx Tool Version Dependencies

+Following are the dependencies on the Xilinx tool versions (2022.2, 2023.1):

+* **block_design (Vivado)**: the exported TCL file, `exported-block-v31.tcl`, contains the Vivado version string ("2022.2").
+This is the only substantive difference between the TCL files exported by 2022.2 and 2023.1, so the current solution is to replace the version string while copying the file from the source tree to the build tree.
+A different solution may be necessary if there are more substantive changes in future Vivado versions.

+* **platform_standalone (Vitis)**: the light-weight IP (lwip) library versions are different (lwip211 for 2022.x and lwip213 for 2023.1).
+Furthermore,
+both library versions require a patch to the file `xemacpsif_physpeed.c` to handle the RTL8211F PHY.
+Other Vitis versions will attempt to use the
+2023.1 files, which may fail (e.g., if the lwip version is different).

+* **platform_linux (Vitis)**: no differences.

+* **petalinux (Petalinux)**: the `config` and `rootfs_config` files are version-specific and are located in 2022.2 and 2023.1 subdirectories of the `configs` subdirectory.
+Other Petalinux versions will use the 2023.1 files, with the expectation that a new subdirectory will subsequently be created.
+The `bsp.cfg` file is currently not version-specific.

 ## Building on Ubuntu 20.04

 It is necessary to install `libtinfo5`, e.g., `sudo apt install libtinfo5` in addition